Big Wilderness Adventure

 Once in Tregaron, at the T-junction turn left and follow the B4343 through the small villages of Llandewi Brefi, Llanfair Clydoagau and arrive at a T-junction in Cwmann, turning right then shortly after left signposted Llanybydder.

-The climbing never seems to stop, constantly undulating with over 1000m of climbing accumilated within the first 40km as we reach the highest point of the route just under 500m.
+The climbing never seems to stop, constantly undulating with over 1000m of climbing accumulated within the first 40km as we reach the highest point of the route just under 500m.
 The descent into the town of Tregaron twists and turns and is steep in places, making it more technical most but enjoyable none the less.
-Tregaron marks the start of civilisation once again as the route follows the River Teifi to the south west, passing through villages such as Llandewi-Brefi, which was made famous thanks to the TV show “Little Britain”.
+Tregaron marks the start of civilisation once again as the route follows the River Teifi to the south west, passing through villages such as Llanddewi-Brefi, which was made famous thanks to the TV show “Little Britain”.
 Although the road undulates, the minor road is much faster than the first third, giving a chance to up the average speed all the way to the village of Cwmann and into Llanybydder.

 Continue to Llanybydder, turning left at a senotaph onto the B4337 (Heol Llansawel).
 Follow the road to Llansawel, turning left on a downhill signposted Llanwrda.
 Follow the road, heading straight ahead at a staggered cross-roads.